standards-hub/test/README.md

       </Item>
   ```
  ## 5. Autovalidation
- * As soon as the Pull Request is created agains the designated branch, the LwM2M Validator will evaluate the conent of the Pull Request
+ * As soon as the Pull Request is created against the designated branch, the LwM2M Validator will evaluate the conent of the Pull Request
- * At the end of the validation, the LwM2M Validatior will indicate with a lable if the validatio has failed or passed `Failed Validation` or `Passed Validation`
+ * At the end of the validation, the LwM2M Validator will insert a lable in the Pull Request indicating the result of the validation: `Failed Validation` or `Passed Validation`
  * If the validation failed, then the LwM2M Validator will insert a table with the list of errors identified during the validation
    * The [Error Codes](https://wiki.openmobilealliance.org/display/TOOL/Validation+Error+Code), indicate who whould resolve the problem, the Submitter or the Maintainer
+ * If the validation passed, then a green label will be displayed and the IPSO group will be able to review your submission